R-Ahmadi01/Garbage-classification/README.md

 1. **CLIP Feature Extractor**
    We use the CLIP model `(ViT-B/32 variant)` for extracting rich image and text
    embeddings:
- -- **Pre-Trained Layers**: All layers in the CLIP model are pre-trained on paired
+   ●**Pre-Trained Layers**: All layers in the CLIP model are pre-trained on paired
       image and text data.
 For efficient transfer learning, all layers are frozen except for the last transformer block.
- -- **Embedding Dimensions**: Both image and text embeddings are 512-dimensional, and
+   ●**Embedding Dimensions**: Both image and text embeddings are 512-dimensional, and
       these embeddings are concatenated to form a 1024-dimensional input to the classifier.
 2.**Custom Classifier**